-The student m nust complete all of the following: Credits CRIM 101 Responding to Trauma1 CRIM 102 Responding to Hate Groups1 CRIM 103 Extremism1 CRIM 286 Special Topics CRIM 230 Criminology3 CRIM 310 Violence CRIM 315 Domestic Violence Criminal Jus stice Course Descriptions CRIM 100 Introduction to Criminal Justice - 3 Credit Hours CRIM 101 Responding to Trauma - 1 Credit Hour On Demand This course provides an overview of the concepts of trauma and how to appropriately respond to traumatic events that touch us all.
+CRIM 100 Introduction to Criminal Justice - 3 Credit Hours CRIM 101 Responding to Trauma - 1 Credit HourOn Demand This course provides an overview of the concepts of trauma and how to appropriately respond to traumatic events that touch us all.
 Designed for the public safety official, members of any helping agency or those who experience trauma in life will find this course helpful.
-CRIM 102 Responding to Hate Groups - 1 Credit HourOn Demand This course provides an overview of how various organizations and municipalities can effectively plan for, mitigate and successfully intervene the presence of hate groups CRIM 102 Extremism - 1 Credit Hour On Demand This course provides an overview of what extremism is, how extremist ideologies are constructed and why extremism can escalate into violence.
-Primary focus will be extremism in the U.S. CRIM 110 Courtroom Survival Skills - 1 Credit HourOdd Year Spring Applications to help provide credible, comfortable and effective testimony in court.
+CRIM 102 Responding to Hate Groups - 1 Credit HourOn Demand This course provides an overview of how various organizations and municipalities can effectively plan for, mitigate and successfully intervene the presence of hate groups CRIM 102 Extremism - 1 Credit Hour CRIM 110 Courtroom Survival Skills - 1 Credit HourOdd Year Spring Applications to help provide credible, comfortable and effective testimony in court.
 Expert testimony and mock courtroom experience are included in the content of this course.
 CRIM 115 Criminal Justice Report Writing - 2 Credit HoursOdd Year Spring Applications for criminal justice professionals in the areas of report writing, note taking, reporting procedures and ethical reporting.
 Prerequisite: ENGL 120 and ENGL 121.
-CRIM 120 Basic Firearms - 1 Credit Hour The student will identify basic firearm safety, care and cleaning techniques; and demonstrate proper shooting principles and proficiency with a handgun.
+CRIM 120 Basic Firearms - 1 Credit HourOn Demand The student will identify basic firearm safety, care and cleaning techniques; and demonstrate proper shooting principles and proficiency with a handgun.
 Students will understand general laws regarding firearms.
 This course will allow the student limited shooting opportunities.
-CRIM 125 Advanced Firearms - 1 Credit HourSpring The student will identify advanced firearm safety, care and cleaning techniques; and demonstrate proper shooting principles and proficiency with a handgun.
+CRIM 125 Advanced Firearms - 1 Credit HourOn Demand The student will identify advanced firearm safety, care and cleaning techniques; and demonstrate proper shooting principles and proficiency with a handgun.
 Students will understand general laws regarding firearms.
 This course will allow the student limited shooting opportunities.
 Prerequisite: CRIM 120.
-CRIM 140 Introduction to Gangs - 3 Credit HoursOn Demand Survey the history, growth, characteristics and interventions of gangs.
-Specific gangs and gang categories are profiled in the course.
-CRIM 200 Criminal Law - 3 Credit HoursFall/ Online Spring This course surveys the history, nature and definition of criminal acts, juvenile law violations, including consideration of the elements of crimes against the person, crimes against property, crimes against society and the various sentencing modalities.
-CRIM 205 Criminal Procedures - 3 Credit HoursSpring This course examines the principles relevant to statutory requirements for actions, starting with crime detection and arrest through prosecution, sentencing and appeal procedures.
-Prerequisite: CRIM 200.
-CRIM 210 Patrol Procedures - 3 Credit Hours Online Summer • Describes the nature and purpose of patrol activities for the law enforcement officer.
-Includes routine and emergency procedures, such as handling abnormal persons, traffic collision investigation, note-taking and report writing, vehicle operation, traffic direction, crowd control and types of patrols.
+CRIM 140 Introduction to Gangs - 3 Credit Hours CRIM 200 Criminal Law - 3 Credit HoursFall/ Online Spring This course surveys the history, nature and definition of criminal acts, juvenile law violations, including consideration of the elements of crimes against the person, crimes against property, crimes against society and the various sentencing modalities.
+CRIM 205 Criminal Procedures - 3 Credit Hours CRIM 210 Patrol Procedures - 3 Credit Hours CRIM 215 Criminalistics - 3 Credit HoursOdd Year Spring This course is an introductory survey course in criminalistics.
+The focus will be on the recognition, collection, preservation and analysis of physical evidence.
+Students will be presented with the theories and principles relating to the primary techniques utilized in the analysis of physical evidence, with the presumption that most of the students do not have extensive scientific backgrounds (i.e. chemistry, biology, and/or physics).
+CRIM 220 Victimology - 3 Credit Hours On Demand Examination of the criminal justice process from the prospective of the victim.
+Examination of effects, patterns and programs included.